Sorry, you need to enable JavaScript to visit this website.

 Training and Education

-Update Date: September 25, 2024
+Update Date: December 18, 2024

 WebM&M Case Studies & Spotlight Cases

 WebM&M (Morbidity & Mortality Rounds on the Web) features expert analysis of medical errors reported anonymously by our readers.
-Spotlight Cases include interactive learning modules available for CME.
+Spotlight Cases include interactive learning modules available for CE.
 Commentaries are written by patient safety experts and published monthly.
 Contribute by Submitting a Case anonymously.

 Have you encountered medical errors or patient safety issues?